 Hams Hefny

-Research Focus: Thermal management of Electric Machines
+Research Focus: Thermal management and CFD modelling

-Industry Focus: Automotive Electrification;
+Industry Focus: Automotive Electrification; Aerospace Electrification; Electrified Traction Systems

 Full Profile